wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 2.1.30 =
+* Bug Fix - PHP 5.2 was not compatible with the standard Amazon S3 namespace set up.
+This issue is now blocked for 5.2 and below users so that the plugin can be installed.
+The S3 API is simply not compatible with 5.2 or below.
 = 2.1.29 =
 * Bug Fix - PHP 5.2 was not compatible with the standard Amazon S3 namespace set up.
 This has been reworked to be compatible with PHP 5.2+
 = 2.1.28 =